-The drama of a single 18-karat blue sapphire stone surrounded by 14 solitaire diamonds can only be matched by the life and times of one extraordinary woman: Princess Diana.
+The drama of a single 18-karat blue sapphire stone surrounded by 14 solitaire diamonds can only be matched by the life and times of one extraordinary woman: the late Princess Diana.

 Thanks to the return of the Netflix hit series The Crown, Princess Diana fever is in full swing once again.
 That is, the worldwide obsession with the late Diana Spencer, the former Princess of Wales who was more affectionately known as the “People’s Princess.”
-In the fourth season of The Crown, she is portrayed for the first time by Emma Corrin.
-The new episodes follow Diana’s rise to the royalty and cast a spotlight on her strained relationship with her mother-in-law, Queen Elizebeth II, and later, her husband, Prince Charles.
+In the fifth season of The Crown, Elizabeth Debicki plays Princess Diana.
+The new episodes follow the marital discord between Princess Diana and Prince Charles.
+It was one of the most turbulent times faced by the royal family.

 Of course, being a historical drama, a lot of what we see on The Crown isn’t actually true.
 (The British royal family reportedly aren’t fans of the show.)
 Still, there is some truth to be found in certain scenes — like the tension that was present as Lady Diana picked out her engagement ring.

 The white gold ring, called the Marguerite, featured a 12-carat oval Ceylon sapphire that was surrounded by 14 solitaire diamonds.
 It doesn’t sound much on paper, at least as far as high jewellery goes, but it went on to become the most famous engagement ring in history.
 Below, we take a look at everything we know about the jewel — and how, like its owner, it differed from all others in the royal family.

 The ring was a catalogue item

 One thing that The Crown gets right is mentioning that Princess Diana’s engagement ring was neither a family heirloom nor a private commission (as are customs), but one that was simply for sale.